 There are several structures that make up the nail.
 The lunula is a white, crescent-shaped structure at the base of the nail.
 The lunula may be large or small, and in many cases even absent altogether.
 The function of the lunula is unknown, but some have speculated that it represents the distal extension of the nail matrix.

 The hyponychium (cuticle) is found at the base of the nail and creates a transition zone from the skin to the nail, allowing the nail to slowly move away from the matrix to the distal tip of the nail.
 At that point, the attachment to the nail is referred to as the eponychium.

-Nail injuries can occur to one or several of the points that the nail attaches to the nail bed.
+Nail injuries can occur at one or several of the points where the nail attaches to the nail bed.
 The two most common injuries are partial avulsions of the nail and compression or crush injuries.
 Bruising beneath the nail when associated with sports is called runner's nail.